elmariofredo/Knowledge/index.md

 ### [ Javascript ]

+#### [ Callbacks ]

+    Is function passed to another function as argument and executed when needed, usually when we finish some IO processing.

+#### [ Event Emitters ]

+    Many objects in Node emit events: a net.Server emits an event each time a peer connects to it, a fs.readStream emits an event when the file is opened.
+All objects which emit events are instances of events.EventEmitter.
+You can access this module by doing: require("events");

 #### [ Auto-boxing ]

     Whenever you access or assign to a property of a number, string or boolean, a temporary object value (of the Number, String or Boolean class, respectively) is created with the same naked value as the primitive value, but that temporary object is only available to that property access, and does not replace the primitive value that your variable references.